arunbear/Mic/README.md

 These won't be callable using the `$minion->command(...)` syntax.

 An implementation package (or hash) need not be specified if Roles are used to provide an implementation.

+Alternatively an implementation can be hashref as shown in the synopsis above.

 ### roles => ARRAYREF